Firmographic and Technographic Data: 2026 Guide

 Layer buyer intent data on top of fit criteria to identify in-market accounts.
 This moves you from "who could buy" to "who is ready to buy."

 Intent signals like website visits, content downloads, and competitive research activity tell you when accounts are actively evaluating solutions.
-ZoomInfo surfaces these signals within GTM Workspace, allowing teams to prioritize accounts showing both high fit and high intent.
+ZoomInfo's GTM Context Graph reasons across firmographic, technographic, intent, and behavioral signals to identify accounts showing both high fit and high intent.

 You have two primary paths for gathering firmographic and technographic data: first-party data you collect directly and third-party data you enrich with from external providers.